 Action Step Necessary Tasks Task Status 4.4 Continue implementing activities outlined in Bacteria Reduction Plan for the Upper Guadalupe River 4.4.1 Continue water quality monitoring of previously impaired area 4.4.1 Sites previously monitored under the Bacteria Reduction Plan grant were moved to the Clean Rivers Program contract starting in FY15.
 The sites in the previously impaired area continue to be monitored monthly.
 4.4.2 Continue education programs promoting awareness of potential sources of fecal bacteria pollution (i.e. stormwater runoff, waterfowl, roosting birds, pet waste, OSSFs) 4.4.2 Awareness of potential pollution sources continues to be included in nearly all UGRA presentations.
 Public service announcements on these topics are currently airing on three local radio stations.
 4.4.3 Continue monitoring bird deterrent structure installed on SH 16 Bridge 4.4.3 Inspection of the bird deterrent structure is conducted during the monthly animal recreators surveys or more frequently if needed.
 4.4.4 Continue routine animal and recreators surveys 4.4.4 Surveys continue to be conducted once per month.
 4.4.5 Continue to partner with Kerr County Environmental Health Department to disseminate information for homeowners with OSSFs 4.4.5 The materials for homeowners with OSSFs continue to be made available to the public through UGRA and Kerr County Environmental Health.
 4.4.6 Continue to partner with local agencies to manage non-native waterfowl populations in riverside areas 4.4.6 The City of Kerrville printed additional "Don't Feed Ducks and Geese" signs and installed them at Kerrville parks.
-The topic of controlling domestic waterfowl was discussed during the December 2017 Bacteria Reduction Plan stakeholder meeting as well.

-Action Step Necessary Tasks Task Status 4.4.7 Continue to assist local entities with supplies for existing pet waste stations and evaluate need for additional stations 4.4.7 A total of 33 pet waste stations have been purchased or facilitated by UGRA and are in use in Kerr County.
-UGRA continues to purchase refill pet waste station supplies for Kerr County and replacement signs, and trash cans as needed.
-The City of Kerrville purchases their own refill supplies.
+Action Step Necessary Tasks Task Status 4.4.7 Continue to assist local 4.4.7 A total of 34 pet waste stations have been purchased or entities with supplies for facilitated by UGRA and are in use in Kerr County.
+UGRA existing pet waste stations and continues to purchase refill pet waste station supplies for Kerr evaluate need for additional County and replacement signs, and trash cans as needed.
+The stations City of Kerrville purchases their own refill supplies.